About the Datasets

 All datasets have been collected by professional scientists or research agencies who have kindly shared their data with Hudson Data Jam.
-Each dataset contains an Excel file with the data and a brief introductory section describing the research.
-All datasets are also available in Google Sheets format.
+Each dataset contains a link to a Google Sheet with the data and a brief introductory section describing the research.

-For a Google Drive folder of sample graphs to guide student exploration, teachers can contact firstname.lastname@example.org.
+For a Google Drive folder of sample graphs to guide student exploration, advisors can contact email@example.com.

 Dataset levels are derived by looking at the number of factors in the dataset and by the sheer amount of data collected.
+We suggest that elementary students begin with Level 1 datasets, especially if it's their first competition.
 Most middle schoolers will be successful with a Level 1 or 2 dataset, and the appropriate level for your high schoolers depends on their data experience and determination.
 Drop us a line if you need help selecting an appropriate dataset for your student.

 Level 1= Easy

 Includes an additional PDF with background information and extra resources.
 These topics are a good starting place for students who are new to data analysis.